-This paper will analyze a novel digital modulation technique called Multi-Carrier Code Division Multiple Access (MC-CDMA) in which data symbols are transmitted at multiple subcarriers where each subcarrier is modulated by a 1 or -1 based on a spreading code.
-Analytical results will be presented on the performance of this modulation scheme in the downlink of an indoor wireless Rician Fading channel.
-In addition, the performance of a controlled equalization technique that attempts to restore the orthogonality between users will be evaluated.
+In this paper, a novel digital modulation technique called Multi-Carrier Code Division Multiple Access (MC-CDMA) is analyzed.
+With MC-CDMA, each data symbol is transmitted at multiple subcarriers with each subcarrier modulated by "1" or "-1" based on a spreading code.
+Analytical results are presented on the performance of this modulation/multiple access scheme in the downlink of an indoor wireless Rician fading channel.
+The performance of a controlled equalization technique that attempts to restore the orthogonality between users is evaluated.